 On May 20, 2007, the Bank's board of directors approved the prospectus, pursuant to which the complex capital notes that were issued will be listed for trading, and will enable an expansion of the series and an additional issuance of complex capital notes (Series A), up to the cumulative sum of NIS 2 billion.
 On May 21, permission was received from the Israeli Securities Authority for publication of the prospectus.
-The issued capital notes are expected to be registered for trading in early June 2007.
+The issued capital notes that were issued were registered for trading in early June 2007.
+In June 2007, additional subordinated notes totaling NIS 500 thousand par value were issued.

-- 12. On May 14, 2007, the board of directors adopted a resolution, effective as from May 17, 2007, to instruct the Bank's Executive Management to take action so that commencing from the financial statements for the second quarter of 2007, the capital adequacy (including upper Tier II capital) will not be less than 11.2%.
+- 13. On May 14, 2007, the board of directors adopted a resolution, effective as from May 17, 2007, to instruct the Bank's Executive Management to take action so that commencing from the financial statements for the second quarter of 2007, the capital adequacy (including upper Tier II capital) will not be less than 11.2%.
 This resolution is a continuation of the resolution of the Bank's board of directors from April 2006, that the capital adequacy ratio, excluding Tier II capital, will not be less than 10%.
-The Bank intends to issue additional upper Tier II capital in the amount of NIS 500 million. - 13.
+As aforesaid in Note 12, the Bank issued additional upper Tier II capital in the amount of NIS 500 million. - 14.
 Various claims are pending against the Bank and its subsidiaries, primarily, claims of customers, as well as motions for recognition of various claims as class actions.
 In the estimation of the management of the Bank, based on the opinion of its legal counsel as to the possible outcome of the pending claims and motions for approval of claims as class actions, the financial statements include fair provisions, where necessary, to cover possible damages.

-Below are details of the actions, in which the claim amount exceeds 1% of the Bank's equity (as of March 31, 2007: NIS 54 million):
+Below are details of the actions, in which the claim amount exceeds 1% of the Bank's equity (as of June 30, 2007: NIS 54 million):